Wednesday, January 18, 2017

 Emma Miller is a wife, mother and a grandmother who lives a quiet life in Delaware.
 She's the author of the Hannah's Daughter's series and is at work on her next Amish romance novel.

-I received this book through Net Galley and Love Inspired Publishing, and was not required to give a positive review.
+I received this book through Net Galley and the Publisher Love Inspired, and was not required to give a positive review.

 About The Author